-As a car accident victim, you may suffer from a variety of injuries that will significantly affect your life in the days, months, or even years ahead.
-Some victims will suffer from a broken leg, rib or sprained ankle.
+If you were in a car accident, you may suffer from a variety of injuries that will significantly affect your life in the days, months, or even years ahead.
+Some people will suffer from a broken leg, rib or sprained ankle.
 The severity of the injury largely depends on the type of collision and the positioning of the body upon impact.

-Other victims will suffer from an injury commonly known as whiplash.
+Other individuals will suffer from an injury commonly known as whiplash.
 Whiplash is a broad term used to describe a host of injuries that affect the neck and upper body area.
-In this article, we will explore the causes and effects of whiplash on car accident victims.
+In this article, we will explore the causes and effects of whiplash on those injured in car accidents.
 We will also clear up a few common misconceptions about the condition.

 If you have recently suffered from whiplash or another car accident related injury, contact an Odessa car accident lawyer for your consultation.